 Also known as: Simple goiter, Endemic goiter, Colloidal goiter, Nontoxic goiter or Toxic nodular goiter

 - A simple goiter can occur without a known reason.
 It can occur when the thyroid gland is not able to make enough thyroid hormone to meet the body's needs.
-This can be due to, for example, a lack of iodine in a person's diet.
+This can be due to a lack of iodine in a person's diet.
 To make up for the shortage of thyroid hormone, the thyroid gland grows larger.

 - Toxic nodular goiter is an enlarged thyroid gland that has a small, rounded growth or many growths called nodules.
-These nodules produce too much thyroid hormone.
+One or more of these nodules produce too much thyroid hormone.

 - Simple goiters may occur in people who live in areas where the soil and water do not have enough iodine.
 People in these areas might not get enough iodine in their diet.